 To convert Japanese bank statements to Excel, start with the bank's native transaction export if you have it.
 If you only have statement PDFs, convert the PDF next.
 If the file is scanned, image-based, or the table structure breaks during extraction, use Japanese bank statement OCR and then clean the output before importing it into your books.

 You also cannot assume every bank gives you the same export options or transaction history depth.
 Japan Post Bank is a good example: Yuucho Direct does offer CSV export, but the rules are specific.
 According to Japan Post Bank's FAQ on Yuucho Direct CSV download limits, Yuucho Direct creates one CSV file per 3,000 transaction details and allows downloads of up to 10 files, or 30,000 transaction details total.
-In practice, that means your export method depends on both the bank and the channel you use, not just the statement format sitting on your desktop.
+Your export method depends on both the bank and the channel you use, not just the statement format sitting on your desktop.

 Check What Your Bank and Channel Actually Export